There are five reasons for republishing a book:

 - The author and the publisher wish to part ways.

 - The author wants to release a new edition or change the cover.

 - The author wishes to establish their own publishing imprint and republish their book(s) under this new imprint.

 How much does it cost to republish a book?

-If you don’t have the necessary files, we need to buy and scan a copy of a printed book to create a Word file.
-This file is then updated—corrections made, material added/deleted—and it is proofed before we begin the standard book layout and design process.
+If you don’t have the necessary files, we need to buy and scan a copy of your printed book to create a Word file.
+This file is then updated—corrections made, material added/deleted—and proofed before we begin the standard book layout and design process.

 - Update an existing file used for printing the book, or create a new file: $200 to $2500